No man's land: places where time stands still

 Area 51, Nevada, USA

-The small nearby town of Rachel on the so-called 'Extraterrestrial Highway' is a key tourist attraction.
-A popular stopover among UFO hunters is the alien-themed restaurant Little A'Le'Inn (pictured).
+The small nearby town of Rachel on the so called “Extraterrestrial Highway” is a tourist attraction.
+A popular stopover among UFO hunters is for example the alien-themed restaurant Little A'Le'Inn (pictured).

 Area 51, Nevada, USA